harshil0217/Ransomware-Project/README.md

 # Ransomware-Project
-Preprocessing of datasets for ransomware research project conducted by Dr. Robert Brathwaite
+Preprocessing of datasets for ransomware research project, supervised by Dr. Robert Brathwaite